-The RowFocusChanging event occurs just before the RowFocusChanged event
+The RowFocusChanging event occurs just before the RowFocusChanged event.

 Argument Description sender String.
 Identifier for the client-side control. currentRow Number.
 The number of the row that is current (before the row is deleted or its number changes).
 If the DataWindow object is empty, currentrow is 0 to indicate there is no current row. newRow Number.
 The number of the row that is about to become current.
 If the new row is going to be an inserted row, newrow is 0 to indicate that it does not yet exist.

-- 0 Continue processing (setting the current row) - 1 Prevent the current row from changing

-Typically the RowFocusChanging event is coded to respond to a mouse-click or keyboard action that would change the current row in the DataWindow object.

-Postback calls to the server-side RowFocusChanging event

-The corresponding server-side event can be triggered by the following default event handlers: PBDataWindow RowFocusChanged,

-PBDataWindow_ClickedDifferentRow, and PBDataWindow_DelayedClickedDifferentRow.
+Applies to Web DataWindow Web DataWindow client control Return codes Return codes Set the return code to affect the outcome of the event: 0 Continue processing (setting the current row)1 Prevent the current row from changing Usage Typically the RowFocusChanging event is coded to respond to a mouse-click or keyboard action that would change the current row in the DataWindow object.
+Postback calls to the server-side RowFocusChanging event The corresponding server-side event can be triggered by the following default event handlers: PBDataWindow_RowFocusChanged, PBDataWindow_ClickedDifferentRow, and PBDataWindow_DelayedClickedDifferentRow.
+See also ItemFocusChang RowFocusChang